SergioEstanRuiz/Pytorch-experimentation/README.md

 Notebooks to come:
 5. *Transformer_for_Time_Series.ipynb* : We start looking at models based on the transformer architecture.
 6. *Introduction_to_NLP.ipynb* : Still in the air.
-We won't be training LLM for scratch but might look at "applicable" skills like LLM fine-tuning.
+We won't be training LLM from scratch but might look at "applicable" skills like LLM fine-tuning.
 7. *Image_generation.ipynb* : Still in the air.
 We wish to give an introduction to the three main image-generation models: VAEs, GANs and diffusion models.